OMAR-AHMED-SAAD/icommit/Readme.md

 The API now supports secure user login with JWT authentication.
 ```
 ## Troubleshooting

 - If the API key is missing or invalid, you’ll be prompted to set it using the `icommit-key` command before generating commit messages.
 - Ensure that you have staged changes using `git add` before running the `icommit` command.
 - If the tool doesn’t seem to work as expected, check the configuration file for your API key, or reset it by running `icommit-key <new-api-key>`.

+## Release Notes

+For details on the latest releases, see the [Releases Notes](./ReleaseNotes.md) here.

 ## License